druce/druce.github.io/_posts/2011-07-25-fannie-freddie-and-the-financial-crisis.md

 ---
 id: 254
-title: Fannie, Freddie, and the Financial Crisis
+title: Fannie, Freddie, And The Causes Of The Financial Crisis
 date: 2011-07-25T18:46:29+00:00
 author: Druce Vertes, CFA
 layout: post